core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 * Data replay protection

+These four properties should be seen as a requirement for Internet-of-Things (IoT) deployments.
+To achieve this a cipher suite offering encryption is required.
+Without encryption, home deployments typically leak privacy sensitive information.
+NIST require encryption of all information for enterprises following zero trust priciples.
+The CoAP NoSec is not appropriate for enterprises or home deployments.

-In this document we show that protecting CoAP with a security protocol is not enough to securely control actuators (and in many cases sensors) and that secure operation often demands far more than the four properties traditionally provided by security protocols.
+In this document we show that protecting CoAP with a security protocol is not always enough to securely control actuators (and in many cases sensors) and that secure operation often demands far more than the four properties traditionally provided by security protocols.
 We describe several serious attacks any on-path attacker (i.e., not only "trusted intermediaries")